Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 Understanding how signals emerge and become observable therefore provides the conceptual foundation for explaining how trust is interpreted within cooperative systems.

 While signals provide observable information about past behaviour, their interpretation depends on the evaluation principles used by an observer.
+The same signal may therefore produce different expectations when interpreted by different observers.

 Different systems interpret signals through different evaluation mechanisms.
 In biological organisms, signals may be evaluated through biochemical or neurological processes that influence behavioural responses such as movement, feeding, or reproduction.
 In social environments, humans evaluate signals through socially learned evaluation principles shaped by culture, institutions, and personal experience.